espanso/website/docs/configuration/options.md

 ### Customizing the search trigger

 The search bar can also be configured to be shown after typing a trigger.
-For example, you might tune it to be displayed after typing `.search` by adding this option:
+For example, you might set it to be displayed after typing `.search` by adding this option:

 ```yaml title="$CONFIG/config/default.yml"
 search_trigger: ".search"
 ```

-Or disable it entirely with:
+Disable the trigger by omitting the entry, or replacing it with:

 ```yaml title="$CONFIG/config/default.yml"
 search_trigger: off